decentespresso/de1app/de1plus/profile_editors/readme.txt

-To create a profile_editor, add a new directory within this /profile_editor/ directory with the name of whatever you want to name your new editor
+To create a profile_editor, add a new directory within this /de1plus/profile_editor/ directory with the name of whatever you want to name your new editor

 The directory name is automatically used as the namespace for each profile editor.
 Although you can use a hyphen"-" in the directory name, variables taking on the ::namespace::variable would then have a "-", the de1app -textvariable doesn't handle "-" well.
 There are work arounds, but it is easier to just use an undescore instead.

-Preference is given to button a command that declars an editor eg: "show_profile_editor declair_editor" If the button doesn't declare a profile_editor eg: "show_profile_editor {}", the profile is checked for a "profile_editor" setting.
+Button -command to access profile editors, in most cases you would use "show_profile_editor {}" If you need to open a particular editor, you can do so like this "show_profile_editor declair_editor" When selecting a profile, $::settings(profile_editor) is first set to {}, if the profile file has a profile_editor variable, $::settings(profile_editor) is set to that value.
-If there is no profile_editor setting matching and existing editor, the original editors are loaded
+The command "show_profile_editor {}" will check $::settings(profile_editor) first, if there is no valid profile_editor it will run the origianl button commands (checks, setup proc etc).

-You can have any files and/or folders you like within your profile editors directory.
+You can have any number of files and/or folders you like within your profile editors directory.
 All and only .tcl files in the top directory will auto join at boot up.

 Your editor code should include the following proc